jpdevries/m5/README.md

 m5bp
 ========

 HTML&ndash;first concept for a futuristic MODX Revolution based manager&nbsp;interface.
+[Take this concept for a spin](http://m5bp.herokuapp.com) by waking the Heroku&nbsp;dino.

 ## HTML&ndash;first
  - tested as raw HTML